OCAD University: Academic buildings

 Physically, the campus’s buildings vary in age and aesthetics, ranging from the revival architecture of the 19th century to the more contemporary design language of the present.
 Dating back to 1887, the oldest structures on campus are 74–76 McCaul Street, which are semi-detached Victorian houses that are not used as academic facilities, but have instead been converted into an independent art supply store for students, faculty, and the public.
 The George Reid Wing, the earliest component of the Main Building, was opened in 1921 and was designed by George Agnew Reid, an alumnus and principal at the then Ontario College of Art.
 The two-storey building is characterized by Georgian features similar to The Grange manor nearby, both of which front onto Grange Park.
 Under the Ontario Heritage Act, 74–76 McCaul Street and the George Reid Wing are classified as a listed and a designated heritage building, respectively.

-Facing eastward on Richmond Street West, with 230–240 Richmond on the left and 205 Richmond on the right.
+230–240 Richmond Street on the left and 205 Richmond Street on the right.

 Likewise, the repurposed mid-rise buildings at the intersection of Richmond Street West and Duncan Street, including 205 and 240 Richmond, hold heritage status; they are among the few remaining brick warehouses from an industrial area formerly known as the Garment District, which existed in the early to mid-20th century.
 Previously called the New Textile Building, 205 Richmond is an Edwardian classical building that was acquired by the university in 2007.
 240 Richmond occupies the former Richmond Duncan Building and is interconnected with 230 Richmond; both sites were acquired in 2008 and contain the university's main administration and services facilities, as well as private offices rented out to the co-working space company WeWork.

+The Sharp Centre for Design was an addition to the Main Building opened in 2004.